-Ocassionally there is a more serious accident.
-In 2006 a couple were killed in Hungary at an event where a large RC plane ploughed into the crowd.
-The model airplane that crashed had 6 1/2-foot wing span and was being directed from the ground by an experienced German flyer.
+Occasionally there is a more serious accident.
+In 2006 a couple was killed in Hungary at an event where a large RC plane plowed into the crowd.
+The model airplane that crashed had a 6 1/2-foot wingspan and was being directed from the ground by an experienced German flyer.

-Reports suggested that the cause of the accident was loss of control due to radio interference.
+Reports suggested that the cause of the accident was the loss of control due to radio interference.